 - Deep clean your home inside and out.

-– Purchasing a home is a major investment, so do not jump into other debts or loans until you regain your financial stability.
-Also, owning a house usually involves certain sudden expenses, so make sure your savings can cover them any time.
+- Purchasing a home is a major investment, so do not jump into other debts or loans until you regain your financial stability.
+Also, owning a house usually involves certain sudden expenses, so make sure your savings can cover them at any time.

 - Maintain the property regularly in order to reduce sudden repair costs.